The Story of Esther Costello: Plot

-With her marriage to womaniser Carlo Landi in ashes, wealthy and childless Margaret Landi finds an emotional outlet in patronizing a 15-year-old deaf, mute, and blind Irish girl named Esther Costello.
+With her marriage to womaniser Carlo Landi in ashes, wealthy and childless Margaret Landi finds an emotional outlet in educating a 15-year-old deaf, mute, and blind Irish girl named Esther Costello.
 Esther's disabilities are the result of a childhood trauma and are psychosomatic rather than physical.
 As Costello makes progress with Braille and sign language, she is seen as an example of triumph over adversity.
 Carlo gets wind of Margaret's new life and re-enters the scene.
 He views Esther as a source of cheap financial gain and arranges a series of exploitative tours for her under mercenary manager, Frank Wenzel.
 One day when Margaret is absent from the Landi apartment, Carlo rapes the now 16-year-old Esther.
 The shock restores the girl's sight and hearing.
 When Margaret learns of her husband's business duplicities and the rape, she consigns Esther to the care of a priest and a young reporter who loves her.
 Margaret and Carlo drive off, but Margaret has a gun and we are led to believe she kills Carlo and herself.